World Cup 2022: 'I was ecstatic at the end' - England fans celebrate win

 If anything, the noise was even louder when Jude Bellingham danced through the Senegal midfield and Harry Kane picked his spot to put England 2-0 ahead just before half time.

-And the nerves in the pub all but vanished in a raucous celebration when Jude Bellingham killed off Senegal's hopes with England's third.
+And the nerves in the pub all but vanished in a raucous celebration when Bukayo Saka killed off Senegal's hopes with England's third.

 The familiar sound of "It's Coming Home," began to ring out, and there was loud applause for the arrival of substitutes Marcus Rashford and Jack Grealish.